Yadukrishnan2002/RedLine-Movie-Streaming-App/README.md

-  First of all you have to select a particular movie, In this case we are choosing Spider-Man No Way Home
+  First of all the user have to select a particular movie, In this case we are choosing Spider-Man No Way Home

 <p align = "center">
    <img src = "/Gif/Screen_Recording_2022-05-30_at_5_31_34_PM_AdobeCreativeCloudExpress.gif"  >